On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs: Preliminaries

 \begin{definition} \emph{Cactus graphs} are connected graphs in which any two simple cycles have at most one vertex in common. \end{definition}

-\begin{definition} A tree graph $T$ is said to be a \emph{reduced caterpillaer} if there are three special vertices $x, y,$ and $z$ such that every vertex in $T$ is either located on the path between $x$ and $y$ or is connected to $z$.
-A graph $G$ is said to be a \flower, if and only if it has a vertex $c$ such that $G$ becomes a set of disjoint reduced caterpillars after the removal of $c$; furthermore, $c$ must be connected to exactly two vertices in any of these caterpillars, none being special vertices.
+\begin{definition} A tree $T$ is said to be a \emph{\cater} if there are three special nodes $x, y,$ and $z$ in $T$ such that every node in $T$ is either located on the path between $x$ and $y$ or is connected to $z$.

+A graph $G$ is said to be a \flower, if and only if it has a \pistil vertex $c$ such that $G\setminus \{c\}$ is a set of disjoint reduced caterpillars such that $c$ is connected to exactly two vertices in any of these caterpillars, none being special vertices. \end{definition}